-Heinrich Werning, Vingsted Dambrug is acknowledged for his hospitality and for providing all information and facilities needed during the farm visit.
+Vejen store vandmølle dambrug is acknowledged for his hospitality and for providing all information and facilities needed during the farm visit.

-External tutors Dr. Ole Bendik Dahle, Norwegian Veterinary Institute - Oslo, Norway, Tortsten Snogdal Boutrup Aquapri Vejle Denmark, and Tim Kåre Jensen from section for pathology at DTU VET Copenhagen Denmark are deeply acknowledged for their very enthusiastic and excellent lectures, which demanded a lot of preparation and work.
+External tutors Dr. Ole Bendik Dahle, Norwegian Veterinary Institute - Oslo, Norway, is deeply acknowledged for their very enthusiastic and excellent lectures, which demanded a lot of preparation and work.